June 11

 However, copper cookware is expensive--the most expensive cookware on the market.
 And it requires maintenance that stainless cookware doesn't: you have to polish it a few times a year if you want it to keep its gorgeous luster (though it performs just as well whether you polish it or not).

-Serious cooks buy their copper cookware by the millimeter so they know exactly what performance they're going to get out of the cookware.
+Reputable copper cookware brands state how much copper content is in their cookware.
+Pro chefs and serious cooks buy copper cookware by the millimeter so they know exactly what performance they're going to get.

 Copper Core cookware is marketed to the clad stainless audience.
-Thus, All-Clad doesn't readily provide information on how thick the copper and aluminum layers are...and their buyers don't expect it.
-In fact, to find out how much copper Copper Core cookware actually contained, we had to cut a pan open and measure it.
+Thus, All-Clad doesn't provide information on how thick the copper and aluminum layers are, and buyers don't expect it.
+To find out how much copper Copper Core cookware actually contained, we had to cut a pan open and measure it.

 The copper layer in Copper Core cookware is 0.9mm, which is thinner than any "real" copper brand.
 More importantly, the amount of copper in Copper Core isn't a selling point as it is with higher end copper brands.

-Even though Copper Core doesn't provide a "real" copper cookware experience, it's still excellent cookware.
-It has traits that in some ways make it better than traditional copper cookware.
-For example, Copper Core cookware is dishwasher safe, induction compatible, and does not require polishing because of its stainless exterior.
-And, it's certainly in the top tier of clad stainless performance.
+Even though Copper Core doesn't provide a "real" copper cookware experience, it's top notch cookware.
+It has traits that in some ways make it better than traditional copper cookware: Copper Core is dishwasher safe, induction compatible, and does not require polishing because of its stainless exterior.

 Copper Core Cookware Vs Other Copper Cookware: The Bottom Line

 All-Clad Copper Core cookware has enough copper to provide fast, even, responsive heating, but it is not comparable to high-end copper brands.
-However, it has features that copper cookware doesn't have, like being dishwasher safe, induction compatible, and low maintenance.
-It performs better than All-Clad tri-ply, and much better than copper core knockoffs priced too good to be true.
+It has some features that copper cookware doesn't have, like being dishwasher safe, induction compatible, and low maintenance.
+It performs slightly better than All-Clad tri-ply, and much better than copper core knockoffs priced too good to be true.

 back to top